apache/qpid-dispatch/console/stand-alone/README.md

 ## To install the console:

-  After a build, the console files are normally installed under /usr/share/qpid-dispatch/console/stand-alone The 3rd party libraries are installed at during a 'make install' if npm is present on the build machine.
+  After a dispatch build the 3rd party libraries need to be installed.

   ### To manually install the 3rd party libraries:
     - cd /usr/share/qpid-dispatch/console/stand-alone